 The first rugby I’d played in England was with Winnington Park when I was studying at college, and then it was when I was playing at Liverpool St Helens that I got a call-up to play for the North of England.

-We played against and I played pretty well so the next week I got called up by Geoff Cooke to play for the senior team.
+We played against Australia and I played pretty well so the next week I got called up by Geoff Cooke to play for the senior team.

 We beat them and I even got a try on my debut.